Weather Phenomena in Nerja - A Guide to the Winds, Dust, Fog and Sudden Shifts

 UFO Clouds over the Mountains

 Another fascinating sight in Nerja is the appearance of lenticular clouds, which often form above the Sierra Almijara.
 These smooth, perfectly curved clouds stack themselves in layers that look almost sculpted, giving them the appearance of floating discs or UFOs hovering above the peaks.
-They form when strong winds hit the mountains and curl into waves of air that shape these unusual forms.
+As air travels along the surface of the Earth, obstructions are often encountered, including natural features, such as mountains or hills, which disrupt the flow of air into "eddies", or areas of turbulence.
+When moist, stable air flows over a larger eddy, such as those caused by mountains, a series of large-scale standing wave form on the leeward. side of the mountain.
+If the temperature at the crest of the wave drops below the dew point moisture in the air may condense to form lenticular clouds.
+Under certain conditions, long strings of lenticular clouds may form near the crest of each successive wave, creating a formation known as a wave clouds.
 On clear days they look surreal against the blue sky, and at sunset they glow in soft pinks and oranges.
-When they appear, people on the beaches and the Balcón stop to take photos because they truly look like something from another world.
+When they appear, people stop to take photos because they truly look like something from another world.

 Previous